arichards4814/startup-simulator/README.md

 # UI Creator (UI.rb)
 Allows you to build out robust, styled menus.
+- eventually want to be able to create logos with ASCII text

+# Game Events (gameevent.rb)
+- GameEvent class that stores game events.

 # (Eventually) Gameobject Class (gameobject.rb)
 Will allow you to build player characters, enemy characters.

 # (Eventually) Story Class (story.rb)
 Will allow you to build stories with decision making branches that effect the direction of the story.